 In this recipe, the tropical flavours meet in a classic sugar cookie that’s like sunshine on a plate.
-Here’s why we love it and you will too!
+Here’s why we love these tropical cookies and you will too!

 - They’re fun to make and feature ingredients you may not normally see in everyday cookies.

-- Irresistibly creamy, the sweet coconut aroma and flavour is as rich as a piña colada under the tropical sun.
+- Irresistibly creamy and delicious!
+The sweet coconut aroma and flavour is as rich as a piña colada under the tropical sun.

-- Much like champurradas, the famous sesame seed cookie of Guatemala, these Latin American sugar cookies are thin and crispy.
-They’re super versatile and perfect with coffee and cocoa or with savoury cheeses and nuts.
+- A versatile and crispy coconut sugar cookie.
+Much like champurradas, the famous sesame seed cookie of Guatemala, these Latin American sugar cookies are thin and crispy.
+They go perfectly with coffee and cocoa or with savoury cheeses and nuts.